barmanroys/bilby-assignment/extraction_pipeline/README.md

 #### Database Schema

-In the database, two tables are created
+The schema can be seen from the database initialisation script.
+Basically, two tables are created

 * `documents`: Contains the raw documents data after converting the UUID to binary format.
 * `extracted_entities`: Results of the NER pipeline with one row for each entity from each document.